stefanwerfling/stefanwerfling/PROJECTCV.md

 - **Demo**: only for the customer

 ### **Project - [mozilla-webext-types]** *(Aug 23, 2023)*
 - **Description**: Type definitions for the WebExtensions API used by Firefox and Thunderbird.
 We started this project since we didn't find any proper type definitions and most plugin projects write their own., For now, the focus lies on supporting version 115 of Thunderbird and Firefox ESR.
-This is a work in progress, so if any parts are missing, just let us know.
+It is used in the company's Thunderbird plugin.
 - **Technologies**: TypeScript
 - **Role**: Chief developer
 - **GitHub**: [Project mozilla-webext-types](https://github.com/OpenSourcePKG/mozilla-webext-types)